The City of Garden Grove has established a hotline number to report coyote sightings: (714) 741-5286.

 Seeing a coyote walking down a busy street in Orange County isn’t as uncommon as most would think.
 Recent coyote sightings around Orange County, including Garden Grove, give reason for reminding residents of important safeguards to protect pets against these wild animals.

-According to Orange County Animal Care, contrary to popular belief, coyotes do not require open space to survive, and are very comfortable living in close proximity to humans.
-The agency adds that most coyotes seen in urban areas are offspring of generations of coyotes who have lived and flourished in populated areas.
+Contrary to popular belief, coyotes do not require open space to survive, and are very comfortable living in close proximity to humans.
+Most coyotes seen in urban areas are offspring of generations of coyotes who have lived and flourished in populated areas.

 Coyotes are found in every state of the nation, except for Hawaii, says the U.S. Humane Society, which promotes techniques to compassionately co-exist with coyotes.
 Some techniques include: